Criminal Justice, B.S.

 *ADP students may substitute CJ 390 for CJ 380

-Students should apply to the Master of Science in Criminal Justice program during the spring of their junior year and must have an overall G.P.A. of 3.5 to be accepted into the 4 + 1 program.
-At the time of acceptance, students will be assigned a graduate faculty advisor in addition to their undergraduate faculty advisor.
+To be eligible, students must apply to the Master of Science in Criminal Justice program in the spring semester of their junior year.
+A minimum cumulative GPA of 3.5 is required for consideration.
+Upon acceptance, students are assigned a graduate faculty advisor in addition to their undergraduate faculty advisor.